FelixWollenhaupt/LEDMatrixMosaikSimulation/README.md

 | *This is an exmaple schematic for a two-dimensional led-matrix.* |

 Take a look at https://www.jameco.com/Jameco/workshop/learning-center/electronic-fundamentals-working-with-led-dot-matrix-displays.html to learn more about led-matrices

+### SLEDs
+A SLED is a super-led.
+This type of led does not have a regular anode and cathode.
+This SLED uses any number of inputs and only glows, if all are set to True.
+This is achievable by using transistors.

+SLEDs are used in this project to simplify the simulation for higher dimensions.
+A 2d matrix can be easily simulated using regular leds, but with higher dimensions, it gets more complicated.